 Sure you can also book a minivan tour to get to these places, but it’s not as much fun when you always depend on your Thai tour guide.
 And also, you surely want to check out the girls in Krabi Town at night, don’t you?
 Then you will need your own vehicle anyway, as the best bars (and soapy massages) are well outside the tourist area.

-There is no entrance fee at the tiger temple, but if your girl wears a sexy short skirt then she will need to borrow a long skirt down at the entrance (20 Baht).
+There is no entrance fee at the tiger temple, but if your girl wears a sexy short skirt then she will need to rent a scarf down at the entrance (20 Baht).

 Yes, you read right: There are 1,237 steps leading up to the Tiger Temple on top of this massive limestone cliff.
 It is a little challenge, not only because it’s obviously very steep but also because it’s quite humid.
 Like you can see in my video (at the end of the guide) it was drizzling when I and my girlfriend walked up there last week – lucky us, so it was cooler.